Primož Roglič: 2023 - Giro d'Italia victory

 Roglič began his season at Tirreno–Adriatico, winning three successive stages and taking overall victory, 18 seconds ahead of João Almeida.
 Next, he raced the Volta a Catalunya, winning two stages and again taking victory in the general classification by a narrow margin of 6 seconds ahead of Remco Evenepoel.

 In May, Roglič started the Giro d'Italia, where he was one of the favourites for overall victory.
 After suffering two crashes in the first week of the race, Roglič was still well positioned in the general classification, sitting in second overall behind Geraint Thomas after race leader Evenepoel abandoned following a positive COVID-19 test.
 Roglič struggled on stage 16 to Monte Bondone, losing 25 seconds to Thomas and João Almeida, slipping to third in the general classification.
 After strong performances in the mountain stages 18 and 19, Roglič regained second overall and lay 26 seconds behind Thomas heading into the penultimate stage.
 Despite suffering a dropped chain during the steep mountain-top finish, Roglič won the stage, gaining 40 seconds on Thomas and moving into the overall lead.
-He held the lead on the final, largely cermonial stage into Rome to win the Giro d'Italia, becoming the first Slovenian ever to win the race.
+He held the lead on the final, largely ceremonial stage into Rome to win the Giro d'Italia, becoming the first Slovenian ever to win the race.